 - 4 large eggs

 - 1-2 Tbsp. water

-- In a large bowl, combine eggs, sugar, and honey and whisk well until the mixture gets fluffy.
+- In a large bowl, combine eggs, sugar, and honey and whisk well until the mixture becomes fluffy.

-- Sift flour and baking powder into the bowl and mix.
+- Sift flour and baking powder into the bowl and mix all together.
 Keep in the fridge to rest for 15 minutes.

-- Stir in ½ Tbsp of water at a time to get the right consistency.
+- Stir in 1/2 Tbsp of water at a time to get the right consistency.
 It should be a little bit thicker than pancake batter.
-If the batter is too thin, Dorayaki buns will be too flat and not fluffy.
+If the batter is too thin, pancakes will be too flat and not fluffy.

-- Heat a large non-stick frying pan on medium-low to medium heat.
-Dip the paper towel in oil and coat the bottom of the pan with the oil.
+- Heat a large non-stick frying pan over medium-low heat.
+Dip a paper towel in oil and coat the bottom of the pan with the oil.
 The pan should be slightly oiled but shouldn’t be visible.
-That’s the secret to get nice texture on the surface of Dorayaki.
-With a ladle, drop the batter from 1 foot above the pan to create 3 inch diameter “pancake”.
-When you see the surface of batter starts to bubble, flip over and cook the other side.
-Transfer to a plate and cover up with damp towel to prevent from drying.
+That’s the secret to get nice texture on the surface of dorayaki.
+With a ladle, drop the batter from 6" (15 cm) above the pan to create 3" (8 cm) diameter pancakes.
+When you see the surface of the batter starting to bubble, flip over and cook the other side.
+Transfer to a plate and cover up with a damp towel to prevent from drying.
 Continue making pancakes.

 - Make sandwich with red bean paste.
-Put more red bean paste in the center so the shape of Dorayaki will be curved (middle part should be higher).
-Quickly wrap them with saran wrap until you ready to serve.
+Put more red bean paste in the center so the shape of dorayaki will be curved (middle part should be thicker).
+Wrap dorayaki with plastic wrap until ready to serve.